-The March of Dimes and over 50 other international organizations working for birth defects are joining World Birth Defects Day, observed every year on March 3, to raise awareness of this serious global problem and advocate for more, surveillance, prevention, care and research to help babies and children.
-We are urging the public, governments, non-governmental organizations, policymakers, researchers and health care providers around the world to help us work together toward a healthier future for children.
+March of Dimes and close to 200 other organizations are joining together for 2020 World Birth Defects Day, observed every year on March 3, to raise awareness of this serious global problem and advocate for more birth defects prevention, surveillance, care, and research.
+We urge the public, governments, non-governmental organizations, policymakers, researchers and health care providers worldwide to help us work together toward a healthier future for children.

-Birth defects affect all races and ethnicities.
+Birth defects affect all races and ethnicities and all nations, but the toll is particularly high in low- and middle-resource countries.
 Everyone can get involved in raising awareness.
-Please observe World Birth Defects Day by participating in social media activities and share a story or picture about the impact of birth defects on you and your family.
-If you are a health care professional, speak about the steps women can take to help lower their risk of having a baby with a birth defect.
+Please observe 2020 World Birth Defects Day by participating in social media activities and share a story or picture about the impact of birth defects on you and your family.

 Join the World Birth Defects Day global Twitter chat.
 There are many types of birth defects, let’s talk in one voice about ways to help prevent them. #WorldBDDay #manybirthdefects1voice